-Correcting mistakes or making adjustments early into a journey is much easier to accomplish and can generally yield a better result than trying to make a correction or a change late.
-Think about your latest road trip, if you got onto a major highway leg of the trip, heading East instead of West, as intended, but did not notice or correct for a few hours, it might leave a bad taste in your mouth for the start of your vacation.
+Changing course or making adjustments early into a journey is much easier than trying to make a correction or a change later.
+Think about being on a ship.
+If your calculations at the start of your voyage were two or three degrees off and wasn’t noticed the ship could end up hundreds of miles off course.
 The same thing can happen with Retirement Planning and Investing.
-That is why at the beginning of the year, it is good to revisit and evaluate your strategy for the upcoming year and control the things we can.
-Here are Five ways that you can seek to enhance your Retirement Plan, for 2022.
+That is why at the beginning of the year, it is always best practice to revisit and reevaluate your strategy for the next 12 months.
+Here are Five ways that you can seek to enhance your Retirement Plan, for 2023.

 1. Adjust your 401k Contributions: Did you receive a raise last year?
-Did you max out your 401k Contributions in 2021?
-Consider adding a boost to your contribution amount, some plans will automatically step-up your contributions 1% annually, but it is good to make sure that you are putting away proper amount into 401ks, without stressing your budget.
-The maximum 401K contribution amount for 2022 is $20,500, which is up from 2021’s $19,500 allowable.
-Catch up contributions for those over age 50 is unchanged at $6,500.
+Did you max out your 401k Contributions in 2022?
+Consider adding a boost to your contribution amount, some plans will automatically step-up your contributions 1% annually, but it is good to make sure that you are fully taking advantage of your 401k, without stressing your budget.
+The maximum 401k contribution amount for 2023 is $22,500 or $30,000 for those 50 and older.

 1. Withdrawals for qualified medical expenses are income tax-free.